10 Best States for Hunting Elk (You’ll Like Most)

 - Hunting tag: Colorado, Arizona, Utah, Oregon should be your top preferences.

-- The right elk hunting rifle, best hunting scope preferably recommended by family or friends.
+- The right elk hunting rifle, hunting scope preferably recommended by family or friends.
 Also, learn the skills of shooting properly and humanely.

 - Necessary survival kit, food and clothing and stuff that help you after shooting